bojdell/bodellamaria/bodellamaria_jekyll/_posts/2015-10-10-pie-october-update-1.markdown

 ##Stakes

 I will be adding stakes to further motivate me to achieve my goals.
-For each of the scenarios below I will be donating $5 to [Donals Trump’s presidential campaign](https://www.donaldjtrump.com/):
+For each of the scenarios below I will be donating $5 to [Donald Trump’s presidential campaign](https://www.donaldjtrump.com/):

  - Every night I miss a bedtime
  - Each week I don't record a song